GaetanLepage/phd_defense_slides/slides/3_active_ssl/0_index.typ

   - Encode DoA as a continuous function over $[-pi, pi]$~@he_neural_2021
   - Discretized over 360 values
   - Can represent an arbitrary number of sources
-  - Ground-truth DoA of each source is represented with a Gaussian window centered on it
+  - Ground-truth DoA of each source is represented with a discretized Gaussian window centered on it
   - The SSL task becomes a DoA spectrum regression (with a DNN for e.g.):
     $
       cal(L) = norm(hat(o) - o)_2^2